donet-server/donet/docs/introduction/services.rst

 Distributed Object's field's value.
 The game/application developer does not need to handle Database transactions with the help of this service.
 The successor of this component is the Database State Server.

+For more details on this service's behavior, see :ref:`dbserver`.

 The Database State Server
 -------------------------